JaimeHyland/Mellifera/README.md

 ## Manual testing

-### Robustness testing
+### Robustness testing; invalid user entries
 The need for robustness testing was considerably eased by the fact standard Django processes provided very clear pathways for all users &mdash;whether registered or guest customers, or even superusers&mdash; to follow, leaving only a few spots where invalid entries were possible.

 ### Features testing